Up to 6 months 0% APR Financing Available! Learn More >

 Regular Furnace vs Mobile Home Furnace

-Mobile home furnace systems are specifically designed to meet the challenges of a mobile or manufactured home.
-Typically, they use a unique venting system called "sealed combustion", which is much safer for mobile home applications than a regular furnace.
-Why is that?
-Space is at a premium in a manufactured home, so they have smaller heating ducts.
+Mobile home furnace systems are specifically designed to meet the unique structural challenges of a mobile or manufactured home.
+Typically, they use a unique venting system called "sealed combustion," which is much safer for mobile home applications than a regular furnace.
+Space is at a premium in a manufactured home, so heating ducts are smaller.
 This means that the heat output from a regular furnace can be too much to handle.
-Putting a conventional gas or propane furnace in a mobile home is a major fire hazard.
+For this reason, putting a conventional gas or propane furnace in a mobile home is a major fire hazard.
 Always look for the label or metal plate that details the furnace's suitability for use in a mobile home.
 If it doesn't have the label, look elsewhere for a mobile home furnace.

 Types of Mobile Home Furnace Systems

 • Gas Mobile Home Furnace - If you want a reliable and quiet mobile home furnace for your home, consider a natural or propane gas installation.
-Typically, they operate using a pilot light which ignites the burners in the combustion chamber.
+Typically, they operate using a pilot light, which ignites the burners in the combustion chamber.
 From here, blowers push the warm air through the heat ducts and into your home.
-Gas furnaces range in efficiency from around 80% for a cheaper model, to 95% for a more expensive furnace.
+Gas furnaces range in efficiency from around 80% for a cheaper model to 96% for a more expensive furnace.

 • Electric Mobile Home Furnace - Electric furnaces are cheap and can go anywhere that has electricity.
 Cold air is drawn from the outside and passed through a heat exchanger.
 It is then heated and pushed into the home through vents.
 These mobile home furnace units are quiet and a lot cleaner than gas or oil varieties, but they are usually expensive to run.
 If you live in a colder environment, an electric furnace might not be the most cost-effective choice.